Alf Clausen: Early life, family and education

 Clausen was born in Minneapolis, Minnesota, on March 28, 1941.
 He was raised in Jamestown, North Dakota.
 Clausen was interested in music from a young age.
 He counted composer Henry Mancini as one of his heroes; his book Sounds and Scores inspired him.
 He began playing the French horn in the seventh grade and also learned piano; and he sang in his high school choir.
 He continued playing and learned to play the bass guitar, stopping singing because the choir met at the same time as the band.

 He studied mechanical engineering at North Dakota State University although, after being inspired by his pianist cousin, switched his major to music theory.
-While there, Clausen took a correspondence course at Boston's Berklee College of Music in jazz and big band writing.
+While there, Clausen took a correspondence course at Boston's Berklee School of Music in jazz and big band writing.
 He went on to attend the University of Wisconsin–Madison to complete his master's degree, but he quit, as he disliked the place, especially what he felt was an "anti-jazz" attitude.
 He later attended Berklee and graduated with a diploma in arranging and composition in 1966.
 Clausen was the first French horn player to ever attend the college and took part in many ensembles; he is also featured on some Jazz in the Classroom albums.